How I Cure a Cold and the Flu in One Day With Natural Remedies

 - Avoiding flying as much as possible.

-Using these natural remedies for the flu, you can really avoid the annoying symptoms of this infectious disease and heal in a very short time.
-If you usually fight the sickness for weeks, I advise you to adopt these natural home remedies and tips to shorten your recovery period.
+Using these natural remedies for a cold or the flu, you can really avoid the annoying symptoms of these infectious diseases and heal in a very short time.
+If you usually fight the sicknesses for weeks, I advise you to adopt these natural home remedies and tips to shorten your recovery period.

-Have you ever used any of these remedies to cure your flu?
+Have you ever used any of these remedies to get rid of your cold or flu?

 If yes, did they reduce your recovery period?